SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

 \subsubsection{Energy conservation}

 First, we compare the energy conservation between \textsc{ASURA} and \textsc{ASURA+BRIDGE}.
-We here set the same softening length for gas and star particles for \textsc{ASURA+BRIDGE} ($\epsilon_{\rm s}=\epsilon_{\rm g}=1000$\,au; model Be3e3t2) and \textsc{ASURA} (model Ae3e3).
+We here set the same softening length for gas and star particles for \textsc{ASURA+BRIDGE} ($\epsilon_{\rm s}=\epsilon_{\rm g}=1000$\,au; model BG3S3T20) and \textsc{ASURA} (model AG3S3).
 For the Bridge timestep, we adopt 200\,yr.
 In Fig.~\ref{fig:Eerr_EC}, we present the time evolution of the energy error for these models.
-With $\epsilon_{\rm g}=1000$\,au, the energy error using \textsc{ASURA} (model Ae3e3) monotonically increases and at around 9\,Myr, it suddenly jumps up.
+Here, we count the kinetic and potential energy of stars and gas, the thermal energy of gas.
+With $\epsilon_{\rm g}=1000$\,au, the energy error using \textsc{ASURA} (model AG3S3) monotonically increases and at around 9\,Myr, it suddenly jumps up.
 This is due to a close encounter of stars.
-Using \textsc{ASURA+BRIDGE} with the same setup (model Be3e3t2), the energy conserves better than \textsc{ASURA} and no energy jump occurs thanks to the Hermite integrator.
+Using \textsc{ASURA+BRIDGE} with the same setup (model BG3S3T20), the energy conserves better than \textsc{ASURA} and no energy jump occurs thanks to the Hermite integrator.
 The total energy conservation is better than \textsc{ASURA}.

 We next present the energy conservation of the cases without softening for stars.
-For model Be3t2, we set the softening length of stars to be zero, but adopt a parameter set the same as that of model Be3e3t2.
+For model BG3S0T20, we set the softening length of stars to be zero, but adopt a parameter set the same as that of model BG3S3T20.
 The energy error of this model is shown in Fig.~\ref{fig:Eerr_EC}.
-The energy conservation is of this model is similar to that of model Be3e3t2, and this result shows that the Hermite integrator can maintain the energy error sufficiently small even without softening length.
+The energy conservation of this model is similar to that of model BG3S3T20, and this result shows that the Hermite integrator can maintain the energy error sufficiently small even without softening length.

-We also check the energy conservation with shorter Bridge timesteps (models B1e3t1 and B1e3t05 for $\Delta_{\rm t}=100$ and $50$, respectively).
-As the Bridge timestep decreases, the energy conservation improves, and with $\Delta t_{\rm B}=50$\,yr (model B1e3t05), the energy error shows a random walk behavior, which is typical in integration with a tree scheme.
+We also check the energy conservation with shorter Bridge timesteps (models BG3S3T10 and BG3S3T05 for $\Delta_{\rm t}=100$ and $50$, respectively).
+As the Bridge timestep decreases, the energy conservation improves, and with $\Delta t_{\rm B}=50$\,yr (model BG3S3T05), the energy error shows a random walk behavior, which is typical in integration with a tree scheme.